digitaldeacon/memberhive/README.md

 **PHP**: `yarn phplint` or `npm run phplint`

 ## Changes to Core
-Whenever you change something in the core folder you are required to rebuild the package.
+Whenever you change something in the core folder you are required to rebuild the package **AND** also restart the web `yarn start:web` or `yarn start` (when in the web folder).

 In a Yarn environment you would either be in /core and `yarn build`, or be in the root and `yarn build:core`.